Carve Out & Contract Standardization

 Contracting for Hemophilia-Related Services

 In specialty pharmacy contracts, employers can be specific about how vendors are required to manage and report on hemophilia medications.
-There is an opportunity to provide clarity in both carrier and PBM contracts for these medications, so hemophilia-related claims can be targeted appropriately and be cost effective.
+There is an opportunity to provide clarity in both carrier and PBM contracts for these medications, so hemophilia-related claims can be targeted appropriately.
 The key is to hold vendor partners accountable for managing use and spend.
 One way to accomplish this is by requiring quarterly reports that include agreed upon standard data and metrics, including:

-• Dispensed clotting factor dose compared to prescribed clotting factor dose (typically measured as a percentage).
+• Dispensed factor replacement dose compared to prescribed factor replacement dose (typically measured as a percentage).

-• Unit and total cost of clotting factor medication (to ensure the cost is competitive).
+• Unit and total cost of factor replacement medication (to ensure the cost is competitive).

 Employer Example: Preauthorization Language